awslabs/dgl-ke/docs/source/dist_train.rst

     Evaluate the model on the test set after the model is trained.

   - ``--num_proc NUM_PROC``
-    The number of processes to train the model in parallel.In multi-GPU training, the number of processes by default is set to match the number of GPUs.
-If set explicitly, the number of processes needs to be divisible by the number of GPUs.
+    The number of processes to train the model in parallel.

   - ``--num_thread NUM_THREAD``
     The number of CPU threads to train the model in each process.
 This argument is used for multi-processing training.